Full-size Ford: Fifth generation (1937–1940)

 For 1937, Ford updated its car lineup with minor styling changes.
 However, the introduction of the De Luxe Ford marked the beginning of expansion of the Ford Motor Company brand lineup.
 De Luxe Ford was marketed as an upscale sub-brand to bridge the gap between Ford and Lincoln-Zephyr.
 In 1939, the Mercury was launched; although sharing a chassis with the Ford, its body was 6 inches wider with a wheelbase 4 inches longer; Mercury superseded De Luxe Ford as a brand.

-As buyer tastes began to change in the late 1930s, certain body styles were pruned from the lineup; 1939 was the last year for the fur-door phaeton and for single-seat coupes and convertibles (and their rumble seats).
+As buyer tastes began to change in the late 1930s, certain body styles were pruned from the lineup; 1939 was the last year for the four-door phaeton and for single-seat coupes and convertibles (and their rumble seats).
 A conventional "alligator" hood replaced the "butterfly" hood with its lifting side panels.
 Ford made several safety-related changes, as well.
 The dashboard was redesigned (to feature recessed controls) in 1938, hydraulic brakes were added in 1939, and sealed-beam headlights were introduced a year later.